 - Cats typically prefer softer music in a quiet, serene environment.

 - Start a meditation practice with your cat.
 There's nothing quite like having a cat near you or sitting on your lap while you meditate.
 Their regal presence can make you calmer and more focused.

 - DO NOT allow cats to chew yoga mats.

-A CAT YOGA video to help get you started...
+A couple of CAT YOGA videos to help get you started...